 - etymology-based The rule is to cut a word on the border of a compound word or the border of the stem and an affix, prefix, or negation.
-A typical example is the British hyphenation rules by the Oxford University Press [1]. - phonology-based Hyphenation respects the pronunciation of syllables.
-It allows reading text with hyphenated lines almost as if the hyphenation were not there.
+A typical example are the British hyphenation rules by the Oxford University Press [1]. - phonology-based Hyphenation respects the pronunciation of syllables and allows for much more fluent reading.
 American publishers [5] and the Chicago Manual of Style [2] users prefer this pragmatic approach.

 This paper evaluates the feasibility of the development of universal phonology-based (syllabic) hyphenation patterns.
-As a case study, we describe the development of Czechoslovak hyphenation patterns from word lists of Czech [14, 21, 15] and Slovak [17].
-New patterns are generated from actual word lists and are superior to both Czech and Slovak patterns.
+As a case study, we describe the development of Czechoslovak hyphenation patterns from word lists of Czech [15, 23, 16] and Slovak [18].
+New patterns are generated from real world word lists and are superior to both Czech and Slovak patterns.
 We document our reproducible workflow and all resources in a public repository.
 We conclude by outlining further possible hyphenation pattern developments to meet demands of today.

 "Hyphenation does not lend itself to any set of unequivocal rules.
 Indeed, the many exceptions and disagreements suggest it is all something dreamed up at an anarchists' convention."
-Major Keary in [7]
+Major Keary in [8]